openSUSE/packaging_rake_tasks/README.md

-This is 'packaging-rake-tasks' Ruby gem package based on webyast rake task.
+This is 'packaging\_rake\_tasks' Ruby gem package based on webyast rake task.

 This gem contains few useful tasks for packaging and building with build service.